maykinmedia/objects-api/docs/api/usage.rst

         "documentationUrl": "http://tree-object-type.nl"
     }

-The response contains the url of a freshly created object type with its unique identifier:
+The response contains the url of a freshly created object type with its unique identifier and a list of versions of the JSON schema, which is initially empty.

 .. code-block:: http